 Remember, a fall can occur on your own steps.
 Be careful as soon as you step out your front door.

-Seniors need to be even more cautious about walking safely in winter.
-A fall accident can result in serious injuries and fractures in seniors.
+Older adults need to be even more cautious about walking safely in winter.
+A fall accident can result in serious injuries and fractures in seniors citizens.
 These types of injuries usually take a longer time to heal in an elderly person.
 Try to avoid unnecessary walking as much as possible.
 See if you can get a family member or neighbor to run errands for you.
 Wear sturdy footwear with a good grip, and make sure that your front path is clear of snow and ice.

 If you or a loved one have suffered injuries in a fall accident as a result of the negligence of another, you may qualify for a claim for damages.
 The damages could include medical costs, lost income, lost future earnings and other forms of compensation of your losses.
 Call an Atlanta slip and fall injury lawyer at the Katz Law Firm, and discuss your claim with an attorney.
 Initial consultations with an attorney at our firm are free – we only take our fee when we recover compensation for you.